feratholberton/ProyectoFinal/docs/OPTIONS_SELECTOR_GUIDE.md

-# Options Selector Component - Usage Guide
+# Options Selector Component Guide

 ## Overview

-The Options Selector component displays checkboxes for multiple options returned from the backend and sends back only the selected options to the `/api/collect` endpoint.
+The Options Selector component displays checkboxes for multiple options returned from the backend.
+Only the selected options are sent to the `/api/collect` endpoint.

 ## Flow

-1. User fills out consultation form (motivo, edad, sexo)
+1. User completes consultation form (`motivo_consulta`, `edad`, `sexo`)
-2. Submit to `/start` endpoint
+2. Form is submitted to `/start` endpoint
-3. Backend returns response with `patientID`, `pasoActual`, and `opciones` array
+3. Backend responds with `patientID`, `pasoActual`, and `opciones` array
-4. Options Selector component displays checkboxes
+4. Options Selector component renders checkboxes for each option
-5. User selects applicable options and optionally adds additional information
+5. User selects applicable options and may add additional information
-6. Submit to `/api/collect` endpoint with only selected options
+6. Selected options are submitted to `/api/collect` endpoint

 ## Component Structure

-### Files Created
+**Files:**
 ```
 src/app/components/options-selector/
 ├── options-selector.ts         # Component logic